 Gerunds and Infinitives

 Choosing between gerunds (the -ing form) and infinitives (to + verb) is one of the most challenging decisions in English grammar.
-This essential A2–B2 lesson teaches you exactly when to use each form.
-Master 3 Decision Zones + 1 Golden Rule:
+This essential A2–C1 lesson teaches you exactly when to use each form.
+Master 3 Decision Zones + 1 Golden Rule, then advance to complex forms (perfect, passive, and continuous gerunds and infinitives) at C1 level:

 - Zone 1: Verbs taking only one form — some verbs always take gerunds (enjoy, suggest), others always take infinitives (want, decide)